SantaClaas/elmish-web-components/README.md

 - Set up code workspace with recommended settings and extensions
 - Improve performance of loading toots (probably image loading and blurhash is taking too long)
 - Update time of post with timer
+- Add "pull to refresh" with scroll snap as seen in Adam Argyle's "Oh Snap!" talk

 <br/>